kmonad/kmonad/README.md

 For example, look at that useless CapsLock key on your keyboard.
 It is in a **great** position, but do we ever use it?
 Well, what if you could remap CapsLock to a button that behaves like a Ctrl key?
 That's already quite nice.
 What if it could also emit 'Esc' when you tap it?
-Yep: all of that is possible.
+Yep: all of that is possible (Note: some of this is already possible through existing tools or udev rules).

 Do you write a lot of Haskell code and define your own operators?
 Do you want your operators to look like this: =>=->->>?
 That's a lot to type.
 Why not just